Ic-ks/restartable-flow/README.md

 }
 ```

-Even the `viewModel.restart()` function was removed, because `RestartableStateFlow.restart()` function is already exposed by the flow to the UI layer:
+Even the `viewModel.restart()` function was removed, because `RestartableStateFlow.restart()` function is already exposed to the UI layer:

 ```kotlin
 @Composable